 Toward the end of the year 91 Maintenance Unit (M.U.) were based here*2 using the runways and hardstandings to store ammunition and other stores that were delivered by road from the rail yard at Driffield.
 A spell of residency for 244 Maintenance Unit carried on the storage work before the airfield was finally abandoned and closed in June 1954.

 Returned to agriculture, the airfield is mostly gone, a section of the easy-west runway does still exist, and in part, at full width.
 Footpaths allow for walks across the site allowing views along the runway in both directions, they also allow walkers to use the remains of the perimeter track and secondary runway – albeit as a track.
-The frame of an air-raid shelter and the standby set house (designed to drawing 13244/41) are in situ, although by far the runways are the most prominent feature surviving today.
+The frame of an air-raid shelter, an accommodation building and the standby set house (designed to drawing 13244/41) are in situ, although by far, the runways are the most prominent feature surviving today.

 Access is best made from the Cottam Lane junction.
 The path leads up through the site of the medieval village of Cottam where the church still stands.
 This takes you south onto the airfield site itself and along the two runways.
 The walk extends along the perimeter track to the south, where debris from the perimeter track can also be seen.

 Built high on the Wolds of Yorkshire, it is hard to understand why such a site was chosen.
 In winter, it could be bleak, windy and very cold.
 Landing conditions must have been difficult at best, and treacherous at worst.
 Its history of accidents tell their own tale.